Republic of Singapore Navy: Independence of Singapore

-On 9 August 1965, Singapore seceded from Malaysia to form an independent republic.
-The Singapore Volunteer Force (SVF) became the de facto naval force of the new state, though it remained under the command of the Royal Malaysian Navy.
+On 9 August 1965, Singapore seceded from Malaysia to form an independent republic inside the Commonwealth.
+The SVF became the de facto naval force of the new state, though it remained under the command of the Royal Malaysian Navy.
 Three ships remained in Singapore after separation: KD Singapura, a captured Japanese minelayer; KD Bedok, a patrol boat from Malaysia; and KD Panglima, the former Royal Navy inshore patrol boat built in 1956.
 Panglima was recommissioned as a Singaporean ship on 1 January 1966.
 On 1 February, the service ceased to be under Malaysia and became the Singapore Naval Volunteer Force (SNVF); Bedok and Singapura were also recommissioned and the latter became a floating headquarters.

 A new naval ensign was hoisted at the Telok Ayer Basin for the first time on 5 May 1967 and is marked as the day of the Navy's official establishment.
 In September, the service was renamed the People's Defence Force – Sea and placed under the Sea Defence Command, with the command being thereafter renamed the Maritime Command in December.
-The name changes reflected the internal restructuring within the Singapore Armed Forces and the growing realization that maritime security was a crucial element to national security.
-Headquarters was shifted ashore to Pulau Belakang Mati in 1968.
+The name changes reflected the internal restructuring within the Singapore Armed Forces and the growing realisation that maritime security was a crucial element to national security.
+Headquarters was shifted ashore to Pulau Belakang Mati (now Sentosa Island) in 1968.
 In order to develop local expertise in seamanship and naval engineering, 160 naval recruits underwent training by Royal New Zealand Navy instructors in 1969.
 At the same time, aspiring officers were sent overseas to learn from established navies in Australia, Britain, Canada and New Zealand.

 The Maritime Command launched an expansion program with the objectives of combating sea robberies and smuggling, and improving seaward power projection.
 In June 1968, six Independence-class patrol crafts were purchased and commissioned between 1970 and 1972, marking the first purpose-built ships the Navy possessed.
 Part of the urgency stemmed from British prime minister Harold Wilson's intention to withdraw British troops East of Suez by 1971, which would leave a security vacuum, though a smaller British presence eventually remained under the Five Power Defence Arrangements.
 Growing constraints and strategic need for a base located nearer to the strait was solved by the opening of Brani Naval Base in December 1974.
 The foresight was validated a few weeks later when terrorists from the Japanese Red Army attacked an oil complex on Pulau Bukom and hijacked the Laju ferry.
 Four vessels, RSS Sea Hawk, RSS Independence, RSS Sovereignty and RSS Daring together with the Marine Police, were able to surround the fleeing ferry and prevent it from escaping.

 Colonel James Aeria would be the final commander of the Maritime Command.
 On 1 April 1975, the Maritime Command was renamed the Republic of Singapore Navy as part of the reorganisation of the Singapore Armed Forces into three distinct services, and has kept the name ever since.